What is neutering and spaying?

 Vets usually recommend that your puppy be at least eight weeks old to be neutered, but often dog owners wait until the puppy is six months old or after the dog has gone through puberty, which usually begins after five-to-six months.
 However, spaying females before they’re likely to go into heat for the first time can reduce important health risks, as discussed in detail below.
 If you’ve missed the chance to spay your dog before her first heat, keep in mind that dogs can be neutered at any time throughout their adulthood; that is, as long as the dog is still healthy and strong to adequately recover from the surgery.

 Be sure to consult with your vet before making any of these decisions.
-Both neutering and spaying surgeries are irreversible and cannot be undone later down the road, so making the right choice upfront is very important for you and your dog, as they’ll live the rest of their lives without their reproductive organs.
+Both neutering and spaying surgeries are irreversible and cannot be undone later down the road making the right choice upfront is very important for you and your dog, as they'll live the rest of their lives without their reproductive organs.
 Depending on where you get your puppy, the previous owners may take care of the spaying and neutering for you; for example, if you adopt a pup from a local animal shelter or humane society.
 Make sure that you understand your dog’s full medical history upon adoption, because when you visit your vet for the first time, they’ll ask about surgeries, shots, and any sicknesses.

 The surgery and recovery